 Subtitle Workshop Alternatives for Linux

 Subtitle Workshop is not available for Linux but there are some alternatives that runs on Linux with similar functionality.
 The best Linux alternative is Subtitle Edit, which is both free and Open Source.
-If that doesn't suit you, our users have ranked more than 25 alternatives to Subtitle Workshop and eight of them are available for Linux so hopefully you can find a suitable replacement.
-Other interesting Linux alternatives to Subtitle Workshop are Aegisub, Subtitle Editor, Subtitle Composer and Gnome Subtitles.
+If that doesn't suit you, our users have ranked more than 25 alternatives to Subtitle Workshop and nine of them are available for Linux so hopefully you can find a suitable replacement.
+Other interesting Linux alternatives to Subtitle Workshop are Aegisub, Subtitle Composer, Gnome Subtitles and Subtitle Editor.

 - Mac